-We start in Pisa, where only one temple has been chosen to exercise the Jubilee function, but it is one of the most unique places in the world: the Basilica Metropolitana “Primaziale” - better known as the Duomo – with its rich history and strong Byzantine influences.
-The church is a true masterpiece of Romanesque architecture and testimony to the prestige and wealth achieved by the Maritime Republic of Pisa in the moment of its greatest splendour.
+We start in Pisa, where we visit a one-of-a-kind place: the “Primatial”Cathedral of Santa Maria Assunta, a building rich in history and strong Byzantine features.
+The church is a masterpiece of the Romanesque style, and is evidence of the prestige and wealth achieved by the Maritime Republic of Pisa at the height of its power.

-We move on to the Diocese of San Miniato, which will open its "Holy Door" in the Cathedral of Santa Maria Assunta and San Genesio, perhaps best known for the Allied bombing of 22 July 1944, which killed 55 people trapped in the church by the Germans.
-The facade is salient and has masonry brick, inside of which are 26 ceramic basins sourced from Tunisian furnaces notable for their elegance and originality.
-In the bottom section are three sixteenth-century portals, each topped by lintel and pilasters.
-The interior, however, shows neo-Renaissance architectural development, the result of nineteenth-century restorations by Pietro Bernardini with their Baroque-style decorations.
-The layout is a Latin cross with the room divided into three naves.
-The three aisles are separated by two series of arches resting on Ionic columns in fake polychrome marble and covered with a seventeenth-century coffered, carved and gilded ceiling.
+Next we move to the diocese of San Miniato, along the via Francigena, home to the Cathedral of Santa Maria Assunta e San Genesio, sadly well-known because an Allied bombing on July 22, 1944 that killed 55 people that were crowded into the church by the Germans.
+The brick façade is gabled and has 26 ceramic decorations coming from Tunisian kilns, impressive for their elegance and originality.
+In the lower part, there are three portals dating to the 1500s, each one topped with an architrave and lesene.
+The interior, however, showcases a Neo-Renaissance style of architecture, the result of the 18th-century work by Pietro Bernardini, with Baroque-style decorations.
+The church as a Latin-cross shape and is divided into three naves which are separated by two series of pointed arches that rest atop ionic columns made of false polychrome marble and covered by an engraved and gilded coffered ceiling from the 17th century.

-The last stop on our Jubilee tour brings us to Volterra.
-Again the Cathedral, this time dedicated to Santa Maria Assunta, will welcome impulses of redemption from the faithful, pilgrims and tourists.
-We'll cover it briefly so as to not ruin the pleasure of visiting this beautiful church, which dates back to the ninth century.
-Rebuilt after the earthquake of 1117, the Cathedral was enlarged in the second half of the thirteenth century.
-In the transept, the basilica has a traditional decoration, which includes lunettes decorated with the flattened ornamentation technique and sloping diamonds housing ceramic basins.
-The same diamond shapes are also present in the salient facade, which is divided into three sections by Lombard pilasters.
-The interior has a Latin cross and a late Renaissance appearance.
-The space is divided by twenty-two columns covered with stucco made to look like pink granite, while the capitals were made in the sixteenth century.
-The nave and transept are covered by a magnificent coffered ceiling, a wonderful set of geometric, decorative and floral elements, the figures of saints and two big ovals of the Assumption and of the Holy Spirit, designed by Francesco Capriani, carved by Jacopo Paolini and made in gold by Fulvio Tucci between 1580 and 1584.
-On either side of the aisles are six chapels, which house art works from painters from the 16th century.
+The final stop on our excursion brings us to Volterra.
+Also in this case, the Cathedral of Santa Maria Assunta is home to all the elements of redemption that interest the faithful, pilgrims and tourists, which we will see during our pleasant visit to this beautiful church recorded as early as the 9th century.
+Rebuilt after an earthquake in 1117, the cathedral was enlarged in the second half of the 1200s.
+The basilica has classical decorations in its transept, including the lunettes.
+The Latin-cross shaped interior is characterized by the late-Renaissance style.
+The space is divided into 22 columns covered in plaster simulating pink granite, while the capitals were made in the 1500s.
+The central nave and transept are covered by a majestic coffered ceiling, a stunning collection of geometrical, decorate and floral elements, figures of saints and two large ovals of the Assumption and the Holy Spirit designed by Francesco Capriani, carved by Jacopo Paolini and gilded by Fulvio Tucci between 1580 and 1584.
+The nave is flanked by six chapels, each home to works by painters from the second half of the 1500s.